jm3/todayilearned/content/about.md

 -->

-I'm starting this project in June and I have a family trip to Michigan in two months, so that gives me a rare, firm window of team between the job I just left and whatever comes next.
+I'm starting this project in June and I have a family trip to Michigan in two months, so that gives me a rare, firm window of time between the job I just left and whatever comes next.
 So this, then, is a daily log of my 2019 summer mission: to upgrade my desultory, slapdash front-end web development skills to a uniform, 2019, level, to the point that I